Shuja Nawaz is a political and strategic analyst. He is a Distinguished Fellow, South Asia Center at the Atlantic Council In Washington DC.

 - Covered the presidency and President Zulfikar Ali Bhutto’s visit to China 1972 and United States in 1973.

-Chapters in books on Pakistan (Oxford University Press) and Third World news in American media (Columbia University).
+Chapters in numerous books on Pakistan (Oxford University Press) and Third World news in American media (Columbia University).

 Verse in prominent journals in Pakistan, Europe and the United States.